albertllopart/GTi-Engine-Reborn/README.md

 If you wish to edit a certain object which already exists in Library simply write the name of the file and the Text editor will contain your previously saved GLSL code.

+WARNING:

+plain.FBX only gets drawn if Left Handed import option is NOT SELECTED.
+Select any other import option instead.

 ### Module Configuration

 - Application: Here you can check Framerate or even adjust it.
 Also you can change the name of the App or Organization.